 Whether you’re cruising with toddlers or teens – and all age groups in between – there’s a smorgasbord of activities for kids on board Carnival’s fun ships.

 And it’s not just about kids – there are plenty of games for the whole family to play.
 Heading up to the top of the ship, you’ll find a nine-hole mini-golf course, a sports court for basketball, a jogging track, SplashZone and the famous Green Thunder waterslide – just follow the sound of excited screams.
 Carnival’s Twister Waterslide™ is not so scary.
 A couple of decks down are two swimming pools, plus one for adults only in the Serenity retreat.

-Indoor family-friendly entertainment includes Hasbro, The Game Show (live, onstage, competitive and fast), a Dr. Seuss character parade known as Seuss-a-Palooza, Green Eggs and Ham Breakfasts with Cat in the Hat and Friends, Build-A-Bear (launching in late 2016 on Carnival Legend and 2017 on Carnival Spirit) and towel animal workshops, evening stage shows and a video arcade.
+Indoor family-friendly entertainment includes a Dr. Seuss character parade known as Seuss-a-Palooza, Green Eggs and Ham Breakfasts with Cat in the Hat and Friends, Build-A-Bear, towel animal workshops, evening stage shows, a video arcade plus more.

 Kids-only activities are organised into different age groups and run by energetic “counsellors” who have training and experience in childcare or education.
 Here’s an overview of what’s on offer.

 Camp Ocean: ages 2 to 11

 The space on Deck 5 is divided into activities for three age groups: two to five, six to eight and nine to 11.
 Camp Ocean age groups called Penguins, Stingrays and Sharks.